Central Suburban League: Divisional alignment

 While the divisions' names are geographic, their makeup is not based on a school's location.
-The North Division includes the schools with the smaller enrollments while the South Division includes the schools with the larger enrollments.
-Every two years the member school's official enrollment is used to determine division alignment.
+The North Division originally included the schools with the smaller enrollments while the South Division includes the schools with the larger enrollments.
+Every two years the member school's official enrollment was used to determine division alignment.
+Beginning during the 2016-17 realignment, the conference changed its policy to reassess division alignment every three years.
+Realignments are now determined based on athletic success in their division, with the most athletically successful team in the North switching with the least successful team in the South.